nicudoran/library-homework/README.md

 in the future I have to add a borrow time monitor and a sistem to manage the transactions, as late returns and terms extend request.

 ## Development server
-'npm install' is necessary in both folders api and library
+`npm install` is necessary in both folders api and library

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.